Parental guidance flyers on ‘Helping Children Learn’ and ‘About the English Education System’ are now available in 22 languages including Ukrainian.

 Greater Manchester Law Centre (GMLC) provides access to free and independent legal advice and representation for people who could not otherwise afford it, and campaigns for social justice, including the restoration of legal aid.
 GMLC joined the project in 2021, building on the learning of HLC’s work.

 For their project with The Bell Foundation, the law centres have partnered with the Law Centres Network.
 The Law Centres Network is the membership organisation and the national voice, representing Law Centres across the country.

-Harrow Law Centre and Law Centre Network will improve the support given to victims of hate crime, domestic violence, slavery or exploitation and who speak English as an Additional Language.
+Harrow Law Centre, Greater Manchester Law Centre, and the Law Centre Networks improve the support given to victims of hate crime, domestic violence, slavery or exploitation and who speak English as a second or additional language.

-The Law Centre has found that victims’ awareness of these crimes is high, however responses to them and services to support them may not adequately cater for their additional needs and as a result they may not be able to access justice.
-The Law Centre, in partnership with the Law Centre Network, will develop advice and guidance for legal professionals and police to improve support for victims.
-Through the network of Law Centres, these materials will be distributed and further adapted to suit the demographic needs of other locations.
+The Law Centres have found that victims’ awareness of these crimes is high, however responses to them and services to support them may not adequately cater for their additional needs and as a result they may not be able to access justice.
+The Law Centres, in partnership with the Law Centre Network, have developed advice and guidance for legal professionals and police to improve support for victims.
+Through the network of Law Centres, these materials are distributed and further adapted to suit the demographic needs of other locations.